 ALASKA WELCOMES YOU

-The Marijuana Enforcement Tracking Reporting & Compliance (METRC) inventory tracking system is an integral part the Marijuana Control Board and AMCO’s responsibility to ensure that marijuana and marijuana products can be tracked in the regulated market.
+The Marijuana Enforcement Tracking Reporting & Compliance (METRC) inventory tracking system is an integral part of the Marijuana Control Board and AMCO’s responsibility to ensure that marijuana and marijuana products can be tracked in the regulated market.
 Every Alaska marijuana establishment licensee is required to participate in the marijuana inventory tracking system.

 METRC LLC is responsible for the technical and operational components of the marijuana inventory tracking system; the Marijuana Control Board is responsible for statutory and regulatory issues relating to the tracking system and the AMCO is responsible for overseeing, investigating and reporting to the board any issues arising from the operation of the tracking system.